-In reviewing how participating agencies advertise for volunteers this year we saw 'Social media' as being the most popular avenue with 51%, which is up significantly from last year (35%).
-Newspapers (44.4%), Newsletters (40.7%) and help from Volunteer Resource Centre's (38.8%) appear to the most consistent ways of recruiting volunteers.
-Comments from participants also saw more than 50% suggested that word of mouth via community, staff and other volunteers was also a common way of promoting recruitment.
+In reviewing how participating agencies advertise for volunteers this year we saw 'Social media' as being the most popular avenue with 59% (up from 51% last year and 35% in 2018.
+Newspapers (41% down from 44.4% last year), Newsletters (37% down from 40.7% last year) and help from Volunteer Resource Centre's (43% up from 38.8% last year) and 'Other' (57%) appear to the most consistent ways of recruiting volunteers.
+Comments from participants in other suggested that this was word of mouth and recruitment websites such as Seek Volunteer.
+Other, word of mouth via community, staff and other volunteers was a common way of promoting recruitment.
 With health service accreditations increased emphasis on the relationship between health service and consumer - it is very important that the experience of our consumers may also encourage the ongoing recruitment and retention of volunteers within health - thus making word-of-mouth still a very positive way to advertise.
-Some respondents also commented on using recruitment sites such as Seek Volunteer as an avenue for recruitment.
+Interestingly our volunteer resource centres continue to play a role in supporting the recruitment of volunteers in health services.